-Kahleen Flenniken's second collection of poems, Plume,, was selected by Linda Bierds for the Pacific Northwest Poetry Series, and published by University of Washington Press in 2012.
-It won the Washington State Book Award and was a finalist for the Pacific Northwest Book Awards and a finalist for the William Carlos Williams Award for the Poetry Society of America.
+Kathleen Flenniken's second collection of poems, Plume, was selected by Linda Bierds for the Pacific Northwest Poetry Series, and published by University of Washington Press in 2012.
+It won the Washington State Book Award and was a finalist for the Pacific Northwest Book Awards and the William Carlos Williams Award for the Poetry Society of America.
 Plume also won a Poetry and Literature Design Award from the Association of University Presses for book designer Ashley Saleeba.
 The collection is in its third printing.

 The poems in PLUME are nuclear-age songs of innocence and experience set in the "empty" desert west.
 Award-winning poet Kathleen Flenniken grew up in Richland, Washington, at the height of the Cold War, next door to the Hanford Site where "every father I knew disappeared to fuel the bomb" and worked at Hanford herself for three years as an engineer.
 By the late 1980s, declassified documents revealed decades of environmental contamination and deception at the plutonium production facility, contradicting a lifetime of official assurances to workers and their families that their community was and always had been safe.
 At the same time, her childhood friend Carolyn's own father was dying of radiation-induced illness: "blood cells began to err one moment efficient the next / a few gone wrong stunned by exposure to radiation / as [he] milled uranium into slugs or swabbed down / train cars or reported to B Reactor for a quick run-in / run-out..."
 Plume, written twenty years later, traces this American betrayal, and explores the human capacity to hold truth at bay when it threatens one's fundamental identity.
 Flenniken observes her own resistance to facts: "one box contains my childhood / the other contains his death / if one is true / how can the other be true?" -->